 It is one of the most famous galleries in Florence.
 Located next to The Accademia di Belle Arti di Firenze, it holds the original statue of the Michelangelo – “David”, whose copy is placed on Piazza della Signoria.
 Besides the world-famous masterpiece, visitors can also see other works by the great artist Michelangelo.

 One of the most famous buildings in Florence is Palazzo Vecchio.
 The old palace proudly and majestically stands on Piazza della Signoria.
 It was built in the 14th century and today admires the guests of the city.
 One of the most beautiful rooms in it is the Hall of Lilies and the Room of the Elements, which definitely must be seen.
 The lobby is decorated with the Florence emblems that cover the walls and despite the gentle sound of the name, it actually emits the sense of power and supremacy.
 With its massive walls and jagged towers, it looks more like a fortress rather than the palace.
 An impression is made by the coats of arms on his facade, which symbolizes different episodes of the history of the city.

 Galleria degli Uffizi

 Ponte Vecchio is one of the popular places in Italy.
 Being one of the symbols of Florence it is the oldest of the six bridges over the Arno River.
-Today Ponte Vecchio has become a favorite place for the city’s guests.
+Today Ponte Vecchio has become a favourite place for the city’s guests.
 Here you will always find street artists and musicians who entertain the tourists.
-Along the bridge there are many goldsmith studios, whose showcases shine jewelry with incredible craftsmanship and grace.
+Along the bridge, there are many Goldsmith studios, whose showcases shine jewellery with incredible craftsmanship and grace.

 Santa Maria del Fiore